 The great thing about Bacvice is the fact that it is very much a public beach as it is owned by the city.
 The social interactions are as much an attraction as the beautiful coast.
-There also a couple of bars and sports areas in the strip.
+There are also a couple of bars and sports areas on the strip.

 Explore Split’s bars near the Palace

-There are a lot of bars that can be found near the Diocletian’s Palace.
-The Academia Ghetto Club, Charlie’s Bar and Gaga are a few of them.
+There are a lot of bars that can be found near Diocletian’s Palace.
+The Academia Ghetto Club, Charlie’s Bar, and Gaga are a few of them.

 The Split Live Museum is also an interesting stop.
-In this museum, you will be able to watch how the Roman lived in the city.
+In this museum, you can watch how the Romans lived in the city.
 Two other museums of note are the Maritime Museum and the Museum of Croatian Archaeological Monuments.

 Admire Mestrovic’s work

-Fans of contemporary art will be delighted with the number of artwork in this particular city.
+Fans of contemporary art will be delighted with the number of artworks in this particular city.
 In fact, a few of Croatia’s most memorable artists lived for some time in Split.

-For example, the country’s greatest sculptor Mestrovic spent a big part of his lifetime in the city.
+For example, the country’s greatest sculptor Mestrovic spent much of his lifetime in the city.
 He has definitely left a mark on the town’s sculpting scene.

 While Split is not the most popular destination in Europe, it represents everything that people like about the continent.
-It has Mediterranean-style weather and it has a classy feel to it.
-Split should definitely be among your go-to list.
+It has Mediterranean-style weather, and it has a classy feel to it.
+Split should definitely be on your go-to list.

 Do you have a Pinterest account?
 Please pin this post.